alexgo-io/alexlab-doc/docs/product-features/liquidity-pools/faqs.md

 Yes, you can remove liquidity at any time.
 However, if you've staked your LP tokens for farming, you won't be able to withdraw them until the staking period has ended.

-For removing liquidity from pools created under Self-Service Listing, please refer to the [Self-Service Listing Documentation](../self-service-listing.md).
+For removing liquidity from pools **you have created**, please refer to the [Self-Service Listing Documentation](../self-service-listing.md).

 </details>